John Grisham (born February 8, 1955) – U.S. novelist – The Last Juror

 On the principle of successive variations not always supervening at an early age, and being inherited at a corresponding not early period of life, we can clearly see why the embryos of mammals, birds, reptiles, and fishes should be so closely alike, and should be so unlike the adult forms.

-Georges Simenon (b.
-1903) – Belgian novelist, detective fiction – My Friend Maigret
+Georges Simenon (born February 13, 1903) – Belgian novelist, detective fiction – My Friend Maigret

 Excerpt from Chapter 8 of The Narrative of the Life of Frederick Douglass: